Thomas-Rauter/Thomas-Rauter.github.io/courses-and-books.md

 Welcome to the courses and books section of my portfolio.
 Here, I share the educational programs I have completed and the books I have studied to expand my professional skills.
-These courses and books complement my formal university education, reflecting my commitment to continuous learning beyond academia.
+While I completed many different courses throughout my professional journey (for example as part of my Bachelor's and Master's degrees) here I want to focus on those that are relevant for data science.

-## Courses
+## Courses, Self-Directed Learning

 ---
 <br>